A Language-Guided Bayesian Optimization for Efficient LoRA Hyperparameter Search: Experiments

 \subsection{Experimental Results}

-\paragraph{Hyperparameter optimization for LoRA variants and various models} Based on previous findings that tasks and architectures demand distinct hyperparameters~\citep{sengupta2024robust,he2024parameter,mohammed2025comprehensive}, we evaluate our framework across diverse LoRA variants and models. \Tref{tab:variants} shows that adapting our HPO framework enables effective hyperparameter search for each LoRA variant, consistently improving performance compared to the originally reported results.
+\paragraph{Hyperparameter optimization for LoRA variants and various models} Based on previous findings that tasks and architectures demand distinct hyperparameters~\cite{sengupta2024robust,he2024parameter,mohammed2025comprehensive}, we evaluate our framework across diverse LoRA variants and models.
+Table~\ref{tab:variants} shows that adapting our HPO framework enables effective hyperparameter search for each LoRA variant, consistently improving performance compared to the originally reported results.
 Surprisingly, our framework achieves up to 21.46\% accuracy improvement, emphasizing the importance of hyperparameter selection.
 These results suggest that there is significant room for improvement in existing LoRA variants through systematic hyperparameter search.
-Similarly, \Tref{tab:models} demonstrates that our approach can identify appropriate model-specific hyperparameters.
+Similarly, Table~\ref{tab:models} demonstrates that our approach can identify appropriate model-specific hyperparameters.
 Across different backbone Large Language Models (LLMs), adapting our framework consistently achieves substantial improvements, highlighting its practical utility for fine-tuning newly introduced models.
-Overall, our framework can be applied as a plug-and-play module that adapts to the LoRA variants and models, giving consistent gains without manual hyperparameter tuning.
+Overall, our framework can be applied as a plug-and-play module that adapts to the LoRA variants and models, giving consistent gains.

 We further analyze the hyperparameter combinations discovered in our experiments.
-As shown in Tables~\ref{tab:hyper1} and~\ref{tab:hyper2}, smaller batch sizes are often preferred, consistent with prior findings~\citep{marek2025small}.
+Smaller batch sizes are often preferred, consistent with prior findings~\cite{marek2025small}.
 In addition, applying dropout often leads to better performance.
 Interestingly, we sometimes observe strong performance when the scaling factor ($\alpha$) is 16 or even 32 times larger than the rank.
-This observation has not been reported in prior studies, where $\alpha$ was set to twice the rank according to existing guidelines~\citep{tuning2024stephen,unsloth2025blog}, or determined based on a rank or fixed $\alpha$~\citep{kalajdzievski2023rank, sun2024improving, liu2025rora}.
+This observation has not been reported in prior studies, where $\alpha$ was set to twice the rank according to existing guidelines~\cite{tuning2024stephen,unsloth2025blog}, or determined based on a rank or fixed $\alpha$~\cite{kalajdzievski2023rank, sun2024improving, liu2025rora}.
 This suggests that there may exist settings beyond the commonly chosen rank and $\alpha$ values that can further improve performance, thereby hinting at the possibility of proposing a new guideline.
+We report detail result in Appendix~\ref{par:hyperparameter}.